d3/d3-transition/README.md

 <a name="transition_paused" href="#transition_paused">#</a> <i>transition</i>.<b>paused</b>([<i>value</i>]) [<>](https://github.com/d3/d3-transition/blob/master/src/transition/paused.js "Source")

-To pause the transition animation, set the transition paused to `true`, or `false` to resume. he *value* may be specified either as a constant or a function.
+To pause the transition animation, set the transition paused to `true`, or `false` to resume.
+The *value* may be specified either as a constant or a function.

 ```js
 transition.paused(true);